ancient-military-history

 Selection, Training, and Discipline

 The effectiveness of the Imperial Guard depended on the quality of its personnel.
-Selection criteria were stringent and varied by period.
+Selection criteria were stringent and varied by period, but certain principles remained constant.

 Recruitment Criteria